I’m thankful that I’m past the point in my life where most people don’t ask me that dreaded question anymore.

 Depending on who was asking, I was met with several follow-up questions, like how I would be a film composer without living in California, or how much money I’d be making, or if I realized how competitive my field was.

-And if you’ve experienced anything like this, you’ve probably felt belittled, undermined, and unworthy.
+And if you’ve experienced anything like this, you’ve probably felt discouraged or worse.

 Looking back, there’s an answer that I could have given that might just have saved me all those feelings.

 When someone asks what you’re doing to do with an arts degree, all you need to say it this: